medialab/xan/docs/cmd/agg.md

     $ xan agg 'sum(n) as sum, max(replies_count) as "Max Replies"' file.csv

-For a quick review of the capabilities of the script language, use the --cheatsheet flag.
+For a quick review of the capabilities of the expression language, check out the `xan help cheatsheet` command.

-For a list of available aggregation functions, use the --aggs flag.
+For a list of available functions, use `xan help functions`.

-If you want to list available functions, use the --functions flag.
+For a list of available aggregation functions, use `xan help aggs` instead.

 Usage:
     xan agg [options] <expression> [<input>]
     xan agg --help
-    xan agg --cheatsheet
-    xan agg --aggs
-    xan agg --functions

 agg options:
     -E, --errors <policy>    What to do with evaluation errors.
 One of: